-- This implied if an object is dropped it would fall at a constant speed determined by its weight and nature - Heavier objects falls faster, lighter objects slower, according to Aristotelian view.
+- This implied if an object is dropped it would instantly acquire a speed determined by its weight and nature and falls at a constant speed. - Heavier objects fall faster, lighter objects slower, according to Aristotelian view.

 - Galileo showed that it was wrong.
 He showed that all objects falls at the same rate regardless of the weight. - Contrary to the popular belief, it is unlikely that he showed this by dropping two different sized objects off the tower of Pisa.
-(Not mentioned in his writings). - Galileo did a number of experiments to study the nature of motion of falling bodies. - He came to the conclusion that a freely falling body has a uniform accelerated motion regardless of its nature. - its speed increases at a uniform rate, regardless of the weight of the object.
+(Not mentioned in his writings). - Galileo did a number of experiments to study the nature of motion of falling bodies. - He came to the conclusion that a freely falling body has a uniform accelerated motion regardless of its nature. - Speed of a falling object increases at a uniform rate, regardless of the weight of the object.